andrewsoncha/Emotion-Avatar-OBS-script/README.md

 # Emotion-Avatar-OBS-script
- OBS Plugin that detects Facial Expressions from webcam and displays different images based on emotion.
+ OBS-Python script that detects Facial Expressions from webcam and displays different images based on emotion.

 # Demonstration Video
 https://youtu.be/MXATCd9sN_Q